 - Emotional abuse – excluding someone from the group, forcing someone to do something they don’t want to do.

 - Cyber/Online abuse – messages, posts, videos that are intended to hurt or cause harm, pretending to be someone else to cause them harm.

-Peer-on-peer abuse is a children’s safeguarding issue and should be dealt with by the school’s Designated Safeguarding Lead (DSL) in line with their safeguarding policy.
-Keeping children safe in education - GOV.UK (www.gov.uk) makes it clear that children are capable of abusing their peers (this includes bullying, cyberbullying, prejudice-based and discriminatory bullying) and schools should have clear policies and procedures in place to minimise the risk.
+Bullying is a form of child-on-child abuse.
+Keeping children safe in education makes it clear that children are capable of abusing their peers (this includes bullying, cyberbullying, prejudice-based and discriminatory bullying) and schools should have clear policies and procedures in place to minimise the risk.
 Policies should detail how staff will respond, record and support those involved in any incidents.